 Make-up Policy.
-If a student cannot take an exam or composition due to a documented serious emergency, official written proof of the circumstances must be presented to the professor.
-Medical excuses must be on a physician's letterhead, must include a statement that says that the student "could not attend class", and must state the dates on which the student could not attend.
-If documentation is satisfactory, the professor will arrange the time/day for the make-up.
+If a student cannot take an exam due to a documented serious emergency, official written proof of the circumstances must be presented to the professor.
+Medical excuses must be on a physician's letterhead, must include a statement that says that the student "could not complete coursework", as well as the inclusive dates on which the student was unable to complete assignments.
+If documentation is satisfactory, the instructor will arrange the make-up.

 Academic Honesty.
-Students are expected to follow University of Florida Student Honor Code, which can be found at https://sccr.dso.ufl.edu/policies/student-honor-code-student-conduct-code/
+Students are expected to follow University of Florida Student Honor Code, which can be found at https://sccr.dso.ufl.edu/policies/student-honor-code-student-conduct-code/.
 The Honor Pledge states: "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honesty and integrity by abiding by the Honor Code."
 On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."